runjak/2020-06-06.enthusiasticon/slides.md

 <!-- 1 min: what is a permutation -->

+- We shuffle things around like `(2 1 3)`
+- There is a neutral permutation
+- There is an inverse permutation
+- Permutations can be combined into new ones

 ---

 <!-- 1 min: permutations expose a dualism of data and function -->